 When will we see driverless cars being sold at our local dealership?
 This is a question that will soon be answered as we are now witnessing many car manufacturers who are aiming to become the first car brand to start selling driverless cars.

 Driverless technology is nothing new.
 It has been in development no for over a decade.
 Most of the development started in Technology Universities and Institutions, but now we can see an increase of interest and research behind some of the major car brands.
 These brands include Ford, BMW, Audi, Mercedes, Nissan, Toyota and even the likes of Google!

-When of the main concerns in bringing this technology to the consumer market is the legal liability in the event of an accident.
+When of the main concerns in bringing this technology to the consumer market is the legal liability in the event of an accident, which was also stated by Houston maritime attorney.
 If the car is driving itself, and it ends up crashing, who is the one to blame?
 Should it be the owner of the car?
 Or should it be the company that built and designed the vehicle?
 These are serious questions and concerns that need to be answered, and that need to be carefully planned by Governments and Car Manufacturers.

 The following infographic that has been designed by Car loan 4U looks at some of the main technological features behind driverless cars.
 There are also some interesting facts about self-driven cars.
 Did you know that most autonomous vehicles use over 6 different sensors?
 And did you know that it is perfectly legal to own and ride in a driverless car in the state of Nevada?

 The infographic makes use of speed-o-metres to compare the technology levels and the likely-hood of brining the car to market between the main car brands.
 There are also thumbnail shots of the heads of development and electrics behind each car company.

 Toyota have done a lot of work and development and our one the main leaders behind the technology.
 They are already using semi-autonomous technology in some of their current vehicles.